 Leaf cover in vegetated areas was estimated visually by divers or by fieldworkers at low tide, from six quadrats (0.16 m2) at each station (N=18 per modality).
 For Z. noltei, in TH (submerged plants), a PVC sheet was used to flatten the leaves on the sediment.
 For Z. marina, all shoots in the quadrats (or a sub-sample in the case of high cover) were counted to express the density per m2.

 Three PVC cores (0.005 m2 for Z. noltei, 0.03 m2 for Z. marina) were collected in each station.
 Each core was sieved (1 mm), and macroalgae and shoots were carefully washed with filtered seawater to remove epiphytes and sediment.
 Shoots were counted and fully mature leaves were counted and measured manually (length and width of each leaf) for five randomly selected shoots per replicate.
 The total number of shoots per core was used to estimate the density of Z. noltei.
-The leaf area (length × width of all measured leaves) was calculated per core and expressed in m-2.
+The leaf area (length × width of all measured leaves) was calculated per core and expressed in m2.
 Finally, the dry mass of leaves, roots and rhizomes of seagrass and macroalgae was estimated for each core after freeze-drying.

 Epifauna